-MICHO MICROCHIPPING AND REGISTRATION OF DOGS AND CATS OF DOGS AND CATS REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP1.1 Record Companion Animal matters.
-Establish & maintain Companion Animals Registers & Enforoement Data.
+MICRO MICROCHIPPING AND REGISTRATION OF DOGS AND CATS OF DOGS AND CATS R F ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP1.1 Record Companion Animal matters.
+Establish & maintain Companion Animals Registers & Enforcement Data.
 Register with Office of Local Ongoing Govt requirements.
 Ongoing NSW Revenue data, Pound Register and Office of Local Govt reporting, quarterly and annually.
 CC1.1 Actively promote safety and wellbeing strategies AP1.2 Educate the community about the importance and need for micro chipping & registering dogs & cats.
 Microchip and Desexing Program 2019 Open Day Use Office of Local Govt brochures and other brochures produced by Council for distribution to vets, etc. about micro chipping and registering dogs and cats.
 Increase in the percentage of dogs and cats registered in Ballina.
 Number of dogs and cats returned to their owners.
 Annually Education programs on time and the Companion Animals Education kits.
 Continuing Audit Program commenced following up on dogs and cats microchipped but not registered.
 Audit occurs quarterly.
 Website updated.
 CC2.2 Encourage community interaction, volunteering and wellbeing ballina shire council companion animals management plan

-MICROC MICROCHIPPING AND REGISTRATION OF DOGS AND CATS OF DOGS AND CATS REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP1.3 To promote the importance of lifetime registration through education & publicity campaigns.
+MICRO MICROCHIPPING AND REGISTRATION OF DOGS AND CATS OF DOGS AND CATS REF ACTIONS TASKS MEASUREMENT TARGET COMMENT LINK TO DELIVERY PROGRAM AP1.3 To promote the importance of lifetime registration through education & publicity campaigns.
 Incorporate information about dog and cat registration and micro chipping in information aimed at school children.
 Brochures for distribution through pet shops, vets etc. Advertising in local media.
 Follow up with owners who have not registered their pets and advise them of new late fees.
 Continuing articles Community Connect Increase in the percentage of dogs registered in Ballina Shire.
 Level of understanding in community and increase in registration.
-Ongoing New Factsheets developed 2017.
-Continue to review and update factsheets and information on website.
-Community Connect series on Companion Animal Management and responsible pet ownership published regularly.
+Ongoing Commun on Comp Nanagen New Factsheets regularly. developed 2017.
+Local Go Continue Grant rec Local Go Continue Grant rec to review microchig and update factsheets and information on Shire.
+New legis July 2020 Community Connect series on Companion Animal Management and responsible pet ownership published regularly.
 Grant received from Office of Local Government 2019 and Council Rangers offered free microchipping days and a \$50 discount voucher for desexing at participating vets in the Shire.
 New legislation applies from 1 July 2020.
-CC1.1 Actively promote safety and wellbeing strategies CC2.2 Encourage community interaction, volunteering and wellbeing
+CC1.1 Actively promote safety and wellbeing strategies CC2.2 Encourage community interaction, volunteering and wellbeing ballina shire council